fyhertz/libstreaming/README.md

 ## How to stream H.264 and AAC

 This example is extracted from [this simple android app](https://github.com/fyhertz/libstreaming-examples#example-2).
+This could be a part of an Activity, a Fragment or a Service.

 ```java
     protected void onCreate(Bundle savedInstanceState) {